photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - How does this fit into the larger context of the codebase?
 - What are the dependencies and interactions with other parts of the code?

-# Research Protocol

-## Context7 Research Protocol (MANDATORY for library/framework tasks):

-1. Use `fetch_webpage` tool to search Context7
-2. Review Context7's parsed documentation and best practices
-3. Follow Context7's rules and recommendations for the specific library
-4. Check for version-specific documentation if available
-5. Document key findings and implementation patterns from Context7
-6. **CRITICAL**: Context7 research MUST be completed before any other research method

-## URL Fetching (MANDATORY when URLs are provided):

-1. Use `fetch_webpage` tool to retrieve content from the provided URL
-2. After fetching, review the content returned by the fetch tool
-3. If you find additional relevant URLs or links, use `fetch_webpage` again to retrieve those
-4. Repeat steps 2-3 until you have all necessary information
-5. **CRITICAL**: Recursively fetching links is mandatory - you cannot skip this step

-## Internet Research Protocol:

-1. **ONLY AFTER Context7 research is complete**, use `fetch_webpage` tool to search Google: `https://www.google.com/search?q=your+search+query`
-   - **CRITICAL**: Make sure to browse all relevant results thoroughly, this means opening all relevant links and reading their content carefully.
-   - Take notes on key points and sources for reference
-   - Summarize findings concisely for quick understanding
-   - If you find conflicting information, prioritize Context7 documentation, then official documentation and reputable sources
-   - Document your sources and reasoning for future reference in memory
-     - If memory doesn't exist, create a new entry and or file
-     - You can learn about the memory system by looking at "Memory System"
-2. After fetching, review the content returned by the fetch tool
-3. If you find any additional URLs or links that are relevant, use `fetch_webpage` tool again to retrieve those links
-4. Recursively gather all relevant information by fetching additional links until you have all the information you need
-5. **MANDATORY**: You must research every third-party package, library, framework, or dependency you use

 # Todo List Management

 ## Todo List Requirements: